 In 2014, a number of campuses held celebrations around fair use from February 24-28.
 Campuses participated in a variety of ways including blog posts, workshops, and live panels.
 Harvard hosted a full week of events and greater information about Fair Use Week 2014 can be found here.

-In 2015, campuses and organizations celebrated fair use and fair dealing internationally.
-A full list of 2015 participants is available here.
-Blog posts from the week can be found here and the calendar of events for 2015 is available here.
+In 2015 and 2016, campuses and organizations celebrated fair use and fair dealing internationally.
+A full list of participants is available here.
+Blog posts can be found here and the calendar of events for 2015 and 2016 is available here.

 How can I participate in Fair Use/Fair Dealing Week?